Podcast: Play in new window | Download

 Understanding how online and offline marketing channels can work together is essential for your book’s financial success.
-These channels, if consistently used together, can help you as an author achieve a sustainable competitive advantage.
+If consistently used together, these channels can help you achieve a sustainable competitive advantage as an author.
 It will also help your book build a continuous stream of income.
-Here is a short discussion and explanation about book marketing channels, and how they can help you become a more successful author.
+Here is a short discussion about book marketing channels and how they can help you become a more successful author.

 Understanding how online and offline marketing channels can work together is essential for your book’s financial success.
-These channels, if consistently used together, can help you as an author achieve a sustainable competitive advantage.
+If consistently used together, these channels can help you achieve a sustainable competitive advantage as an author.
 It will also help your book build a continuous stream of income.

-Here is the quick explanation: A marketing channel simply refers to the places where you can interact with your audience.
-Each of these places, or channels, allows you to show your audience that you have a love for, and expertise in, your particular micro-niche.
-These channels also give you and your audience a direct way to listen to each other, and share information.
-This listening and sharing process is how meaningful, long-lasting, and profitable relationships are built between you and your audience.
+These channels also give you and your audience a direct way to listen to each other and share information.
+This listening and sharing process builds meaningful, long-lasting, and profitable relationships between you and your audience.

-There are two major ways to look at the different categories of marketing channels available to book marketers.
-These are 1. online marketing channels, and 2. offline marketing channels.
+There are two significant ways to look at the different categories of marketing channels available to book marketers.

 1. Online Marketing Channels

-What online methods, or outlets, are you going to use to talk to your audience?
+What online methods or outlets will you use to talk to your audience?
 And show them you have something to say?
-This could, and should, involve your blog, article marketing, guest posting, podcasting, making videos, using Facebook, Twitter, LinkedIn, etc. All of these channels would become part of your social media marketing efforts, also known as your author platform.
+These online methods should involve your blog, article marketing, guest posting, podcasting, making videos, and using Facebook, Twitter, LinkedIn, etc. You directly control each of these channels.
+These channels would become part of your social media marketing efforts, also known as your author platform.

-Other online marketing channels include those that you don’t have direct control over.
-Such as blogs and websites that share or repost your blog posts.
-This also includes reviews of your book that are written and posted on other blogs.
-Or other bloggers that quote you or your book in their own blog posts.
-Or they share your infographics, or slideshare decks, or videos, etc.
+Other online marketing channels include those you do not have direct control over.
+Such as blogs and websites that repost your blog posts.
+This channel also includes reviews of your book written and posted on other blogs.
+Or other bloggers that quote you in their blog posts.
+Or they share your infographics, PowerPoint decks, videos, etc.

 2. Offline Marketing Channels

 There are an endless number of offline ways to market to your audience.
-It doesn’t matter what profession you are in.
-It just takes some creative thinking, and a desire to share information, to find new and fun ways to build and connect with your audience.
+It does not matter what your profession is.
+It just takes creative thinking and a desire to share information to find new and fun ways to build and connect with your audience.

-You should now realize that utilizing online and offline channels together can create an extremely powerful and profitable way to market your books.
-By combining each, you will be creating a marketing program that will build strength and momentum that will continue to help you consistently sell books over the long-term.
+You must realize that utilizing online and offline channels can create a compelling and profitable way to market your books.
+By combining each, you will create a marketing program to build strength and momentum that will continue to help you consistently sell books over the long term.

-1. Did your online marketing results improve after you started implementing more offline marketing?
-Or the other way around.
+1. Did your online marketing results improve after implementing more offline marketing?

 2. Which online and offline marketing efforts are working best for you?